Blerim Džemaili

-Blerim Džemaili (Blerim Xhemaili, /sq/; Блерим Џемаили; born 12 April 1986) is a Swiss former professional footballer who played as a midfielder.
+Blerim Džemaili (Blerim Xhemaili, /sq/; Блерим Џемаили; born 12 April 1986) is a former professional footballer who played as a midfielder.

 He began his career at FC Zürich, where he won the Swiss Super League twice.
 He subsequently spent most of his career in Italy, making 280 Serie A appearances for Torino, Parma, Napoli, Genoa and Bologna.

-Džemaili made his debut for the Switzerland national team in March 2006 and went on to make over 65 appearances.
+Born in Yugoslavia, Džemaili made his debut for the Switzerland national team in March 2006 and went on to make over 65 appearances.
 He was selected for their squads at the FIFA World Cup in 2006, 2014 and 2018, as well as UEFA Euro 2016.

 Childhood and early career

 Džemaili was born to Fahrudin and Shemije Džemaili, an Albanian family from Bogovinje, in SFR Yugoslavia (now North Macedonia).
 At age four, he and his family migrated to Zürich, Switzerland.
 At age nine, he joined youth club Oerlikon Zürich for one year before moving to FC Unterstrass.
 At age 14, Blerim moved to third league team YF Juventus as a youth player before moving to FC Zürich in 2001.
 While with Zürich, Džemaili rose through the ranks and made the senior team at age 17.

 In 2021, he revealed that he has been a fan of AC Milan since childhood.
+However, having had an opportunity to transfer to Milan in 2007, he chose to Bolton as his first foreign club due to desire to play in the English Premier League.